Physical security: Mechanical access control systems

 Mechanical access control systems include turnstiles, gates, doors, and locks.
 Key control of the locks becomes a problem with large user populations and any user turnover.
 Keys quickly become unmanageable, often forcing the adoption of electronic access control.

 Electronic access control systems

-Electronic access control manages large user populations, controlling for user life cycles times, dates, and individual access points.
-For example, a user's access rights could allow access from 0700h to 1900h Monday through Friday and expire in 90 days.
-These access control systems are often interfaced with turnstiles for entry control in buildings to prevent unauthorized access.
-The use of turnstiles also reduces the need for additional security personnel to monitor each individual entering the building allowing faster throughput.
+Electronic access control systems provide secure access to buildings or facilities by controlling who can enter and exit.
+Some aspects of these systems can include: